Finger2003/Roulette-Simulator-on-Linux/Roulette/README.md

 ## How the game works
 - The main process (Croupier) creates N player processes.
-- Players communicate with the dealer using Unix pipes.
+- Players communicate with the dealer using POSIX pipes.
 - In every round each player randomly selects an amount to bet (within their budget) and a number to bet on (0 to 36) with a payout of 35:1.
 - The dealer announces who bet how much and on which number.
 - The game continues as long as at least one player has money.